-Outside of the 15 personalized playlists chosen by Spotify, you can only listen to playlists, albums, or artists on shuffle.
+Outside of the “Made for You” personalized playlists chosen by Spotify, you can only listen to playlists, albums, or artists on shuffle.
 You can’t select a specific track to play and you are also limited to skipping six tracks per hour.

 What You Get With Spotify Premium

-Spotify Premium costs $9.99 a month and for that, you get an entirely ad free experience.
+The main thing you get with any Premium plan is an entirely ad free experience.
 You can listen to as much music as you want and you’ll never get interrupted by an ad.